POLICY ANALYST: SECURITY COUNCIL REPORT

 The Policy Analyst position requires excellent writing, research and interpersonal skills.
-Policy Analysts will:
+The Policy Analyst will:

 - conduct research on the workings of the Security Council and its subsidiary organs;

-- develop relationships and interact regularly with Security Council member delegations and those of other UN member states, staff of the UN Secretariat, the NGO community, and academia;
+- develop relationships and interact regularly with Security Council diplomats and those of other UN member states, staff of the UN Secretariat, the NGO community and academia;

 - monitor issues that could affect, or be included in, the Security Council’s agenda;

-- draft articles for SCR’s on-line analysis of the latest developments in the Security Council in What’s in Blue and the Monthly Forecast, as well as contributing to in-depth research reports;
+- draft articles for SCR’s on-line analysis of the latest developments in the Security Council, What’s in Blue, and the Monthly Forecast, as well as producing research reports;

 - contribute to SCR’s production process.